High availability (HA)

 binlog.000003 157

-Take note of these two values as they are needed in point 4.6.
+Take note of these two values as they are needed in step 4.6.

-4.3.- Synchronize with rsync with the SLAVE server to send the backup.
+4.3.- Perform a synchronization with rsync to the SLAVE server to send the performed backup.

 SLAVE # rm -rf /var/lib/mysql/*

-4.4- On the SLAVE server, configure permissions so that MySQL server may access the sent files without any issues.
+4.4- On the SLAVE server, configure permissions so that the MySQL server can seamlessly access the sent files.

 SLAVE # chown -R mysql:mysql /var/lib/mysql